MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 # Set up the Fabric monitoring hub (preview)

 The monitoring hub in the Microsoft Fabric Workload Development Kit is the centralized monitoring center.
 The monitoring hub is designed for Fabric users to track item background jobs.
-For more information about the monitoring hub, see [Use the monitoring hub](../admin/monitoring-hub.md).
+For more information, see [Use the monitoring hub](../admin/monitoring-hub.md).

 ## Backend

+This section describes how to set up a backend implementation for the monitoring hub.

 ### Define the `JobScheduler` property in the item manifest